Subscriber Only: Ireland as one of the world’s lowest taxed economies? Surely not . . .

 Taxing matters: We pay a relatively high amount of income tax but a low amount of social security contributions by international standards.
 Photograph: iStock

 The Republic is the third lowest taxed economy in the industrialised world, according to new figures from the OECD.
-Of the 37 countries examined in the data, only two – Chile and Mexico– had lower tax takes compared to the size of their economy.
-Given that anyone on a middle to higher income sees a large chunk disappear in income tax – and that we are hit with VAT,excise, property tax and more, how can this be?
+Of the 37 countries examined in the data, only two – Chile and Mexico – had lower tax takes compared with the size of their economy.
+Given that anyone on a middle to higher income sees a large chunk disappear in income tax – and that we are hit with VAT, excise, property tax and more, how can this be?
 You need to look behind the figures to make some sense of it, but the trends are interesting.
 They point to how we pay tax may change in the years ahead.
 And they suggest that even if the way we pay changes, the overall burden is unlikely to fall by much.

 1. Tax and the Leprechaun economy